pragmatic-objects/site/_chapters/001_checked_exceptions.md

 ```

 Cosy little interface, with clear meaning and cohesive set of methods.
 A [simple fraction](https://en.wikipedia.org/wiki/Fraction_(mathematics)).
-We can easily make some implementations of it for fractures and operations on them.
+We can easily make some implementations of it for fractions and operations on them.

 A fraction with fixed numerator and denominator: